AIKEN SCHOLARS ACADEMY

 How can I prepare my middle schooler now to be competitive/accepted?
-Students accepted into the Academy must have successfully completed the following coursework: Algebra I, Geometry, English I and World Language I prior to the ninth grade.
-Preferred coursework includes Physical Education/Health, Computer Science and Pre-Writing (iNFUSION Summer Experience).
+Students accepted into the Academy must have successfully completed the following coursework: Algebra I, Geometry, English I and prior to the ninth grade.
+Preferred coursework includes Computer Science, World Language and Pre-Writing (iNFUSION Summer Experience).

 What is the application process for the ASA?
 Details, dates and a timeline for the ASA will be accessible to students and parents directly on the ASA website (acpsd.net/AikenScholarsAcademy).

 When will my child be advised of acceptance?
-The application process will begin in November 2017, with a deadline of January 19, 2018.
+The application process will began Novermber 2017, with a deadline of January 19, 2018.
 Students will be provided an invitation no later than March 1, 2018.
 Student commitment deadline is March 15, 2018.

 Where can we get more details on ASA?
-There will be a parent/student interest meeting on May 25, 2017 to provide details.
-Additional parent/student interest meetings will be held in the fall of 2017.
 The ASA website will also be updated regularly to reflect logistical details being finalized by the work group of ACPSD and USC Aiken staff.

-PREPARE NOW - Students accepted into the Academy must have successfully completed the following coursework: Algebra I, Geometry, English I and World Language I prior to the ninth grade.
-Preferred coursework includes Physical Education/Health, Computer Science and Pre-Writing (iNFUSION Summer Experience).
+PREPARE NOW - Students accepted into the Academy must have successfully completed the following coursework: Algebra I, Geometry, and English I prior to the ninth grade.
+Preferred coursework includes World Language 1, Computer Science and Pre-Writing (iNFUSION Summer Experience).

 HAVE A QUESTION? - We welcome your questions and appreciate your interest in the Aiken Scholars Academy.
 Submit your inquiries using the question mark icon above.